Fitssum/project-02/README.md

 - Bootstrap CDN link is included in the layout application which initiates some text formatting for all pages of the application.
 The difference can be noticeable when online and offline.
 - jquery is included to calculate the amount of rent that users will pay.
 - rails ERD gemfile is included to generate ERD from the command line (please see erd.pdf file)

-Unsolved problems
-- Creating, updating or deleting requires users' login which is currently functional.
-However, the application specifically does not provide exclusive admin privileges.